The information we request and keep

 We record the contact details of members of the Society so that we can administer the Society properly and communicate with them.
 We may also record contact details of non-members if they attend events such as coach trips or meetings at Jubilee Hall.

-We record personal details when you order publications or other items by post or from our online shop; and when lettings of Jubilee Hall are arranged or we enter into other contracts in the course of running the Society.
+We also record personal details when orders for publications or other items are made by post or from our online shop; and when lettings of Jubilee Hall are arranged or we enter into other contracts in the course of running the Society.

-The law allows us to use your personal information in these ways because:
+The law allows us to use personal information provided in these ways because:

 - it is required by law: as a company the Society is required to keep a register of its members, and for the purposes of claiming Gift Aid it needs to maintain records in accordance with the requirements of HMRC; and/or

-- it is required by your contract of membership with the Society; and/or
+- it is required by the contract of membership with the Society; and/or

 - it is necessary for us to fulfil other contracts we enter, including those for the supply goods ordered from us and for lettings of Jubilee Hall; and/or

 - it is necessary for the proper administration of the Society – what the law calls our “legitimate interest”.

-Providing the information required by our application form (either on paper or online) is an essential part of your contract of membership.
-As a matter of law you cannot be a member of the Society unless you provide us with your name and address.
+Providing the information required by our application form (either on paper or online) is an essential part of operating your membership of the Society.
+As a matter of law it is not possible to be a member of the Society unless we are provided with the applicant’s name and address.

-With the exceptions mentioned below we will not communicate your personal information to anyone outside the Society unless it is agreed with those who provided it or we are legally required to do so.
+With the exceptions mentioned below we will not communicate personal information to anyone outside the Society unless it is agreed with those who provided it or we are legally required to do so.

-You should be aware that any member of the public has a right under company law to inspect and copy our register of members, which contains the names and addresses of our membership.
+Note that any member of the public has a right under company law to inspect and copy the Society’s register of members, which contains the names and addresses of our membership.
 We need to supply personal information to HMRC about any member whose subscription is gift-aided.